profi200/open_agb_firm/README.md

 * Copy the `open_agb_firm.firm` file to your 3DS's SD card at `/luma/payloads` if you're using Luma3DS or elsewhere if you're using fastboot3DS.
 * Copy the `3ds` folder to the root of your 3DS's SD card.
 Merge folders if asked.
 * Launch open_agb_firm using Luma3DS by holding START while booting your 3DS or assign it to a slot if you're using fastboot3DS.
-* After open_agb_firm launches, use the file browser to navigate to a `.GBA` ROM to run.
+* After open_agb_firm launches, use the file browser to navigate to a `.gba` ROM to run.

 ## Controls
 A/B/L/R/START/SELECT - GBA buttons, respectively